IshanAsati/pomidor/README.md

 - **Auto-Start**: Option to auto-start the next session.
 - **Task Management**: Add, complete, and manage tasks.
 - **Responsive Design**: Works well on both desktop and mobile devices.
+- **Dark Mode**: Toggle between light and dark modes for a comfortable viewing experience.

 ## Usage